Let’s Not Overlook Anthony Black, Who IS Leading Hogs Now

 The kid from Duncanville, Texas, might be the best point guard in an Arkansas uniform in decades.
 That's a strictly subjective opinion.

 He's certainly the best all-around.
-Maybe that's what a lot of people weren't talking about the game he played in a 69-57 win by the 25th-ranked Razorbacks over Ole Miss on Saturday.
+Maybe that's why a lot of people weren't talking about the game he played in a 69-57 win by the 25th-ranked Razorbacks over Ole Miss on Saturday.

 Hogs’ Anthony Black Against Ole Miss